 Governance

-Vice President Dittman informed the Board that the committee has yet to meet since the Annual Meeting in March, but reported that their initial discussion will center on the implications of opening up membership to all Title IV-eligible institutions.
+Vice President Dittman reported that the committee has yet to meet , but noted that their initial discussion will center on the implications of opening up membership to all Title IV-eligible institutions.

 Audit

 Vice President Elliott reported that the committee met recently to discuss the committee’s overall scope as it relates to directing or reviewing audit efforts and policies.
 She also recently talked with the Association’s independent auditor, Cohn & Reznick, about the upcoming 2016 audit.